L – Arginine

 How long does it take for l arginine to work?

-Taking L-arginine by mouth seems to reduce pain and some symptoms of bladder inflammation, although improvements may take 3 months to occur.
+Taking L-arginine by mouth seems to reduce pain and some concerns of bladder physical strain, although improvements may take 3 months to occur.

 Is 5000 mg of L Arginine too much?